See some of the stories & poems I wrote while I was growing up:

 A made-for-television family movie I wrote, MARY CHRISTMAS, starring John Schneider, Cynthia Gibb and Tom Bosley, aired on the PAX network in 2002.
 It was the highest rated movie in PAX history and has aired each Christmas season since then.

-I have been fortunate enough to win a Writer's Guild of America Award and three Humanitas Prizes (as well as two other nominations).
-In 2002, I won a Daytime Emmy Award for MADELINE, after two previous Emmy nominations.
-More recently, I received the Christopher Award for FRIENDSHIP ACCORDING TO HUMPHREY, many children's choice awards for THE WORLD ACCORDING TO HUMPHREY and was inducted into the Affton (MO) School District Hall of Fame.
+I have been fortunate enough to win a Writer's Guild of America Award, three Humanitas Prizes (as well as two other nominations.)
+I also won a Daytime Emmy Award for MADELINE, and two other Emmy nominations, a Christopher Award and many children's choice awards for THE WORLD ACCORDING TO HUMPHREY.
+I've been inducted into the Affton (MO) School District Hall of Fame and received the Outstanding Alumna Award from the College of Arts and Sciences at Webster University.

 But my first love - going back to age seven - is writing books.
 Over the years, I've written more than 35 children's books, many of them on Disney themes.

 When I was a teenager, I wanted to be an actress, as well as a writer.
 While I later changed my mind, I ended up marrying an actor, FRANK BIRNEY.
-To see what he looks like, click here.
 Through the years, I have watched him play everything from a tango-dancing butler to a presidential cabinet member.
 Once he even played a children's book writer!
-For six seasons, he played Judge Warren West on the ABC show, THE PRACTICE.
-Most recently, he has portrayed Judge William Howe in several episodes of BOSTON LEGAL and he recently appeared in commercials for Tostitos, VitaminWater (with 50 Cent) and Halo 3.
-I have two wonderful stepdaughters, Rebecca Frank and Anna Birney, who are both talented artists and graphic designers and a terrific son, Walshe (here with girlfriend, Ania) who graduated from Boston College in 2006.
-He lives New York City, one of my favorite places on earth!
-Then there's the youngest member of the family, now three years old: Remy Bella, daughter of Rebecca and her husband Gary.
-Daughter Anna married Tobias Ross two years ago; they live in Minneapolis.
+For six seasons, he played Judge Warren West on the ABC show, THE PRACTICE and he portrayed Judge William Howe in several episodes of BOSTON LEGAL.
+He's also been in shows like Grimm, Arrested Development, The Mick, Silicon Valley, Room 104, Animal Kingdom … and on and on.
+He has also appeared in numerous commercials including Tostitos, VitaminWater, IBM, Adobe Systems and more!
+Frank passed away from ALS in 2021, a difficult challenge he met with the greatest dignity and grace.